BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 When you choose to "Derive Key" from a Seed after you "Authenticate", you will see new options related to Ethereum.

 1. Deriving an "Ethereum Private Key" will provide the standard Ethereum Private Key.
-2. Choosing "Other Key Derivations" will allow you to derive a "Master Key", a "44'/60'/0'/0/0" derived key, or a custom derivation for Ethereum.
+2. Choosing "Other Key Derivations" will allow you to export a "Master Key", a "44'/60'/0'/0/0" derived key, or a custom derivation for Ethereum.
 Each choice will depict four options: Ethereum Private Key, Ethereum Address, Private HD Key, and Public HD Key.

 <div align="center">
   <table border=0>